 As something that affects every aspect of the world around us, why does the topic of economics sometimes feel so difficult to understand?
 With its nuances often gatekept by finance insiders, it can sometimes seem like the complex system of capitalism is meant to keep its workers guessing.
 But now is the time to remove the wool from our eyes!
-Here are eight illuminating economics books that trace the history, strengths, weaknesses, secrets, and scandals of the American financial system.
+Here are 13 illuminating economics books that trace the history, strengths, weaknesses, secrets, and scandals of the American financial system.

 Economix